Make Your 'Host City' Your Home (Why and How)

 4.)
 Do your ‘real life things’: Sometimes falling out of ‘real life’ isn’t an intentional choice but actually a sad side effect of inaction.
 Before you even leave home, start to take stock of what it is in your life that makes you feel settled.
 Is it the fact that you belong to a local gym?
 That you know your way around the supermarket?
 That you volunteer?
 That you’re a member of a faith community?
 That you have a pet?
 Not all of these things can be easily implanted in a new city but they’re all worth the effort of seeking out.
 If you don’t know where to get started, be sure to ask your program advisors, they’re likely to have some great suggestions and/or connections!

 5.)
 If all else fails, try Couchsurfing: I put this as a ‘last resort’ not because it’s bad community to be a part of—in fact, I’ve found multiple people I now call family through the platform, read more here!—but it can be a slippery slope.
 While you’re likely to find some really awesome local people, it’s also easy to get caught in the habit of just connecting with other foreigners which may not actually help you create a sense of home.
 Still, events and personal meet-ups you can arrange with other members are likely to get you out discovering and appreciating your ‘host city’ more and more everyday.

 P.S.
-Have I mentioned how Spaniards seem to walk everywhere!?
-It was initially a surprising habit for me, but now I fully embrace it and thank my long wanders for a newfound sense of home here in Granada.
-At least for me, nothing says ‘home’ like knowing countless routes and your own secret shortcuts to anywhere you want to go.
-(And getting lost on the way there is fun too!)
+Have you heard how Spaniards seem to walk everywhere!?
+It was initially a surprising thing for those of us who are used to driving one block over, but now it feels like nothing says ‘home’ more than knowing countless routes and own secret shortcuts around the city.
+(And getting lost on the way there is part of the fun!)